Skip to content

 1. A satellite sends HiveMessage(HiveMessageType.CASCADE, bus_hive_message) with a query_id.

-2. Each hub that receives the CASCADE: (a) tries its local agent and, if it gets a response, sends that back as a CASCADE response; (b) forwards the CASCADE onward to all other connected peers and upstream.
+2. Each instance that receives the CASCADE: (a) tries its local agent and, if it gets a response, sends that back as a CASCADE response; (b) forwards the CASCADE onward to all other connected peers and upstream.

 3. Multiple responses can arrive at the originator from different nodes.